ralph-groupscholar/groupscholar-award-pacing-monitor/ralph-progress.md

 ## Iteration 3
 - Added missing period detection across the reporting window.
 - Added period-over-period swing highlights for the largest increases and decreases.

+## Iteration 3
+- Added optional date, category, and cohort filters to focus pacing analysis on specific slices.
+- Included filter summaries in CLI output and updated README with new usage examples.